sabeelhamood/DevLab/clarificationsAndRefinements.md

 - (2025-11-09) DEVLAB’s UI theme standardizes on Tailwind CSS slate/gray surfaces with indigo accents (`bg-indigo-600` primary buttons, hover `bg-indigo-700`, neutral backgrounds like `bg-gray-50`/`bg-gray-100` for cards, rounded corners, and subtle drop shadows for depth); any new frontend work should follow this palette and component structure for consistency.

 ### Database
-- (2025-11-09) DEVLAB does not use caching layers; persistence relies solely on Supabase (business data, including temporary and persistent question/competition records) and MongoDB Atlas (operational logs, errors, and system events); database credentials are sourced exclusively from Railway environment variables `SUPABASE_URL`, `SUPABASE_KEY`, and `MONGO_URL`.
+- (2025-11-09) DEVLAB uses Supabase PostgreSQL (business data, including temporary and persistent question/competition records) and MongoDB Atlas (operational logs, errors, system events).
+Supabase connectivity relies on a single PostgreSQL connection string supplied via `SUPABASE_URL`; Railway is the source of truth for both `SUPABASE_URL` and `MONGO_URL`.
-- (2025-11-09) Question data (including hints and test cases) is transient: store it in Supabase `temp_questions` with status `pending` until the originating microservice acknowledges receipt via the confirmation endpoint, then delete the record; competition data is strictly persistent for DEVLAB dashboards and downstream Learning Analytics.
+- (2025-11-09) Question data (including hints and test cases) is transient: store it in Supabase `temp_questions` with status `pending` until the originating microservice acknowledges receipt via the confirmation endpoint, then delete the record.
+Competition data is strictly persistent for DEVLAB dashboards and downstream Learning Analytics, and deletion endpoints must return HTTP 405.

 ---